Degrees and Certifications:

 Dr. Sean Alford

-Welcome to the second semester of the 2018-19 school year!
-We are excited that you've chosen Aiken County and are grateful you've decided to join us on a Path to Premier.
+We are excited that you've chosen Aiken County and are grateful you've decided to join us on our Path to Premier.
 We know that today, we are closer to our goal of becoming the premier school district in our state.
 We have many things to celebrate here in Aiken County.

 - We established common learning expectations for all students through a teacher-generated, guaranteed and viable curriculum.

 - Teacher and school leaders worked to establish a framework of common expectations and instructional practice.